Rye Arts Center Zoning Petition

 Enthusiastic Support for the Rye Arts Center Expansion Proposal

-by Tina Exarhos, 9 months ago
+by Tina Exarhos, about 1 year ago

 I enthusiastically support the RAC expansion proposal, which I wholeheartedly believe will serve our community in new and exciting ways.
 As a long-standing board member and parent of two (now grown) children who benefited from music, art, theater and dance programs at the Rye Arts Center, I am confident that the expansion would only enhance the world-class programming that this important Rye institution offers.